business dispute arbitration in Bergheim, Texas 78004

 Arbitration Battle in Bergheim: The Stein & Harper Contract Dispute

-Background: Stein Manufacturing, a precision parts fabricator, had contracted Harper Logistics in January 2023 to handle the distribution of its components to automotive clients across southern Texas.
+Background: the claimant, a precision parts fabricator, had contracted Harper Logistics in January 2023 to handle the distribution of its components to automotive clients across southern Texas.
 The seven-month contract promised steady shipments and guaranteed delivery windows.
 However, by August, Stein claimed that Harper had repeatedly missed deadlines, causing production delays and loss of client trust.
 Harper, on the other hand, alleged that Stein failed to provide accurate inventory data, hindering timely dispatches.

 Timeline and Proceedings: The arbitration hearings spanned three intense sessions in October at Bergheim’s municipal conference center.
 Evidence included delivery logs, email correspondence, and expert testimonies on logistics feasibility.
 The hearing underscored fundamental communication breakdowns, with both parties admitting failures in documentation and expectations management.